 Thinking and Breathing (Patrons)

-Back-lying and seated, improving awareness and use of the whole breathing apparatus by directing attention to specific anatomy while experimenting with "stepped" breathing and different body configurations.
+Expand your awareness and use of the whole breathing apparatus by directing attention to specific anatomy, while experimenting with "stepped" breathing and different body configurations.
 Starts with an essential anatomy lesson that cultivates concepts and imagery used throughout the ATM lesson.
-Illustrations are below the lesson notes.

 Before you begin read this for practical tips and your responsibilities, and check out Comfort & Configuration below.